audibleblink/nx/readme.md

 ## Plugin System

 nx supports a plugin system for executing custom commands when a new connection is established.
-Plugins are shell scripts stored in `~/.config/nx/plugins/`.
+Plugins are shell-like scripts stored in `~/.config/nx/plugins/`.
+They're typed letter by letter with tmux send-keys.

 ### Creating Plugins

 1. Create a shell script in `~/.config/nx/plugins/<name>.sh`
-2. Make it executable: `chmod +x ~/.config/nx/plugins/<name>.sh`
-3. Use the plugin: `nx --exec <name>`
+1. Use the plugin: `nx --exec <name>`

 ### Plugin Format

-Plugins are simple shell scripts with these features:
+Plugins are simple text scripts that are literally typed into your reverse shell:
 - Lines starting with `#` are ignored (comments)
 - Empty lines are ignored
 - All other lines are executed as tmux `send-keys` commands in the reverse shell